reductstore/datasets/README.md

 All datasets are hosted on [ReductStore](https://play.reduct.store/) and can be downloaded using [Reduct CLI](https://https://github.com/reductstore/reduct-cli) or one of the client libraries:

 * [Python Client SDK](https://github.com/reductstore/reduct-py)
 * [JavaScript Client SDK](https://github.com/reductstore/reduct-js)
 * [C++ Client SDK](https://github.com/reductstore/reduct-cpp)

+Inspite of the fact that ReductStore is a time series database, we use it to store datasets as a collection of records and use timestamp is a unique identifier.

 Credentials to obtain the datasets: